afiola/P2PBazaar/Design Doc.md

 `activeNodeDict`: Dictionary of active nodes in network.
 Each key is an integer representing a node’s ID number, each value is the port number used by the node with that ID number.

+`debugMode`: Flag that indicates whether or not to output verbose status messages.

+`_quitFlag`: Flag that indicates to all running threads that they should shut down ASAP.

+`_connectLock`: Lock object.
+Any thread reading from or writing to `activeNodeDict` or `_lastConnTime` should acquire this first, and release it after the read or write is complete.

+`_lastConnTime`: Last time any network activity was detected.

 ####Methods:

 `handleReceived(packetString)`: Handles the data received from a P2PNode.